Tradies need customers

 - Have a professional build and host your website

-- Keep it simple but explain your value
+- Keep it simple and explain your value within the content

-- Ensure your email is under your domain
+- Ensure your email is part of your domain firstname.lastname@example.org don’t use a generic Gmail or other.

-- Look at having it optimized for search engines, by a professional
+- Have it optimised for search engines, by a professional (SEO)

 - Ensure it is linked to your social media